rochonma/mxl/docs/Tools.md

                               instead of reading with a defined delay.
 Currently only video supports this mode and --video-offset is used for both the timeout value and playback offset.
-  -s,     --samples-per-batch UINT [512]
-                              Number of audio samples per batch when reading.
-Should be the same or lower than the videotestsrc setting.

 ```

 Example to run with video only: